apartment in South America

 • Daily Cleaning – Most of the apartments we work with include cleaning at least once every 3 to 4 days.
 Only the most luxurious properties include cleaning/maids that live on the premises and clean daily. (compared to a hotel that is cleaned daily).

 • Maintenance – Apartments, in general, are not as well maintained as hotels.
 If something were to break inside an apartment during your stay, it could take up to 24 to 48 or more hours for a replacement/fix.
-This is especially true in “high season” times such as weekends, holidays, when hardware stores may be closed or plumbers/repairmen in shorter supply.
+This is especially true in “high season” times such as weekends, holidays, special events etc, when hardware stores may be closed or plumbers/repairmen in shorter supply.

 6) What are some other things to know about renting apartments?